 - What is a PCP?
 A PCP is a physician in the network who will provide you with most of your routine health care needs and help you coordinate your other medical needs. - What types of providers may act as a PCP?
 Usually, Family Medicine and Internal Medicine physicians in the network will act as a PCP.
-Occasionally, another specialist will agree to act as your PCP, if they are managing all of your care. - What is the role of a PCP in Be Well KelseyCare Advantage?
+Occasionally, another specialist will agree to act as your PCP, if they are managing all of your care.

+- What is the role of a PCP in KelseyCare Advantage Greater Houston Plan (Shell)?
 Your PCP will provide care for your routine health care needs and assist in coordinating your care.
 Your PCP will arrange preventive health care screenings, order laboratory tests and other diagnostic tests.
-Your PCP will also arrange referrals to other non-Kelsey-Seybold Medical Group

-Specialists if care cannot be provided by Kelsey-Seybold Medical Group Specialists.
-Your PCP will coordinate your clinical care with specialists.

-- What is the role of the PCP in coordinating covered services?
+Your PCP will coordinate your clinical care with specialists. - What is the role of the PCP in coordinating covered services?
 Your PCP will help you coordinate your health care needs.
 Coordinating your care includes consulting with our plan providers about your care and monitoring any treatment you are receiving.
 Your PCP may also help arrange any other covered services or supplies you may need such as home health care or medical equipment.
 Specialists may also help you arrange other services. - What is the role of the PCP in making decisions about or obtaining prior authorization, if applicable?
-Your PCP may also arrange referrals to other non-Kelsey-Seybold Medical Group Specialists if care cannot be provided by the specialists within Kelsey-Seybold Medical Group.
+In some cases, your PCP or other provider may need to get approval in advance from our Utilization Management Department for certain types of services or tests (this is called getting "prior authorization").
+Services and items requiring prior authorization are listed in Chapter 4.